← Back to Portfolio

 That's the point.

 A tool with 200 checks is a tool nobody reads.
-Eleven well-specified dogmas, each with evidence and cost analysis, beats a comprehensive catalogue of noise.
+Twelve well-specified dogmas — ten filled with sourced, fetch-verified failure cases — beat a comprehensive catalogue of noise.
+Where evidence is missing, the entry says so.

 Tech Stack